pietrobelloni/pietrobelloni.github.io/_pages/about.md

   - /about.html
 ---

 This is the personal website of Pietro Belloni.
-Currently, I am a postdoctoral scholar at the [Department of Statistical Sciences](https://www.stat.unipd.it/en/), [University of Padova](https://www.unipd.it/en/) (UniPd).
+Currently, I am a postdoctoral researcher at the [Department of Statistical Sciences](https://www.stat.unipd.it/en/), [University of Padova](https://www.unipd.it/en/) (UniPd).

 Main research interests: